How to Paint Rocks: The Ultimate Guide

 Rock Painting Techniques

-There are an infinite number of ways you can decorate rocks.
+There are countless ways in which you can decorate rocks.
 I'll list some of the most common and popular techniques used for rock painting and you can choose what works best for you:

 - Paintbrushes and acrylic paint